j19sch/playdate-blackbox-puzzles/README.md

 - followed instructions mentioned below
 - requires building the tests, then running them in the simulator
 - not sure what `testOutputFilename` does
+- ToDo: figure out how to get fonts and images into `tests`

 ---